top of page

 c.
 Holy Spirit-inspired writers.

-2. This is a hard Bible question.
-What is the Epic of Gilgamesh?
+2. What is the Epic of Gilgamesh?

 a.
 Authors credit Gilgamesh with writing the book of David.